Theme Semester 2021 | Climates

-Theme Semester 2020 | Justice
+2020 | Justice

-The theme of the inaugural Fall 2020 College of Arts and Sciences Theme Semester will be “Justice.”
+The theme of the inaugural Fall College of Arts and Sciences Theme Semester was “Justice.”

 Justice is an idea, topic, and aspiration that connects people across academic, political, and everyday spaces.
 Though a seemingly universal concept, the term is inextricably bound to political and cultural contexts that make it difficult to define: What kinds of (in)justice exist?
 What injustices should be addressed?
 Whose definition of justice should prevail?

-Theme Semester 2020 will offer opportunities for students, faculty, and community members to engage in debate, inquiry, and conversation about issues of justice relevant across arts and sciences disciplines—from social inequality, electoral politics, criminal justice, land use, biomedical innovation, and climate change, to health, immigration, international relations, law, language, ethics, and economics.
+Theme Semester 2020 offered opportunities for students, faculty, and community members to engage in debate, inquiry, and conversation about issues of justice relevant across arts and sciences disciplines—from social inequality, electoral politics, criminal justice, land use, biomedical innovation, and climate change, to health, immigration, international relations, law, language, ethics, and economics.